-TBARTA with representation from seven West Central Florida MPOs, and state and regional transportation agencies to promote regional consistency among the several plans that guide the West Central Florida area.
+Regional Coordination - TMA Leadership Group, CCC, TBARTA, and Joint CAC representation from seven West Central Florida MPOs, and state and regional transportation agencies to promote regional consistency among the several plans that guide the West Central Florida area.
 The CCC meets annually.
 The Pasco County MPO participates in the annual CCC meeting and TBARTA Board meetings.
 Documents developed in coordination with the CCC and TBARTA and impact Pasco County are linked on the MPO's website.